muratk5n/thirdwave/en/README.md

 ---

 Break-even point for Avatar 2 was 1.4 billion..
 What was the budget?

-Can reverse engineer it from profit estimation; Profit P, Gross G, Budget B, Marketing M, $ P = G - (B + M + 0.4 \cdot G) $ breakeven means the $P=0$, marketing half the budget as before, $ 0 = G - (B +
+🤔 Can reverse engineer it from profit estimation; Profit P, Gross G, Budget B, Marketing M, $ P = G - (B + M + 0.4 \cdot G) $ breakeven means the $P=0$, marketing half the budget as before, $ 0 = G - (B +
 \frac{B}{2} + 0.4 G)$ rearrange $0.4 G = B$, G=1400, then budget could
 be ~560 million.

-A *lot* of money.. the GDP of a small island nation.
+*Lota* money.. the GDP of a small island nation.

 Hey people love the movie and it is making money.
-Great.

 ---

 You couldn't even help the country switch [to cotton](2023/01/little-america-chandrasekaran.html#cotton) instead of poppy seeds how else could you improve anything else?
 The point is moot.
-You should be glad you got your ass kicked and finally got to leave.
+You should be glad for getting ass kicked and finally leaving.

 "But if we stayed longer in Afghanistan girls could go to school"